tofugu/wanikani-knowledge-guide/_posts/2020-01-24-updating-credit-card-information.md

 type: Document
 ---

-If your credit card expires or you want to put a different card on file, head over to our [billing page](https://www.wanikani.com/account/subscription/billing) to change your information.
-From there, you can update your card information.
+If your credit card expires or you want to put a different card on file, head over to your [subscription page](https://www.wanikani.com/account/subscription) to change your information.
+Go to the Manage Payment Details section and click the Update Details button.

 ![Update Card](/images/update-card.png)

 Note that we do not accept all credit cards and prepaid cards do not always work.